neerajd12/nodeplayer/README.md

 2. Add online accounts
 3. Login and Stream to/from friends
 4. Improve Desktop Integration
-5. Save music data to db instead of file
-6. Improve themes support
+5. Improve themes support

 # Build

 Use <a href="https://github.com/electron-userland/electron-packager">electron-packager</a> to build

-electron-packager . --all --overwrite --version=1.4.0 --out=./build --icon=./img/icon.png
+electron-packager . --all --overwrite --version=1.4.10 --out=./build --icon=./img/icon.png